or

 then holds at the steady-state value forever.
 This lets the overlapping

-additive splats "burn in" β overbright pixels fade for the first couple
+additive splats "burn in" — overbright pixels fade for the first couple

-of seconds β before dissipation locks at zero so the remaining dye
+of seconds — before dissipation locks at zero so the remaining dye

 persists indefinitely.
-The LavaLamp, Plasma, and Galaxy presets
+The LavaLamp and Plasma presets

-all use this pattern.
+use this pattern.

 The clock starts when the engine begins ticking (post-mount, post